 Here's an interesting fact.
-Between the ages of 62 and 70, your Social Security benefits can grow about 7 or 8% each year you delay taking them.2
+Between the ages of 62 and 70, your Social Security benefits can grow about 7 or 8% each year you delay taking them.

-That's why one common strategy is to use a nonqualified deferred compensation plan as a bridge in retirement income.
+That's why one common strategy is to use a deferred comp plan as a bridge in retirement income.
 It can fill the gap between income earned while you're working and other retirement income that's still growing, or just isn't available yet.